ankush/ankush.dev/content/posts/tip-concurrency-schedule.md

 | 8         |                                  | commit                              |

 "FOR UPDATE" gives you exclusive read lock on rows it reads AND non-existing rows it can potentially read by [locking gaps](https://dev.mysql.com/doc/refman/8.4/en/innodb-locking.html#innodb-gap-locks) between data.
-This way you can be sure that no possible interleaving of these two transactions will ever cause invalid cache update.
+This way you can be sure that no possible interleaving of these two transactions will ever cause invalid update.

 Ref: https://github.com/frappe/frappe/pull/26592